Tyler127/MTGBoosterGenerator/README.md

 # MTGBoosterGenerator
-A Python program to create booster pack of MTG cards
+A Python program to create booster packs of MTG cards